 Unless the related depositary shares have previously been called for redemption, if the depositary shares are not issued in book-entry form, then any registered holder of depositary shares may receive the number of whole shares of the related series of preferred stock and any money or other property represented by those depositary receipts after surrendering the depositary receipts at the corporate trust office of the preferred stock depositary, paying any taxes, charges and fees provided for in the deposit agreement and complying with any other requirement of the deposit agreement.
 If the depositary shares are issued in book-entry form, only the single registered holder can make such a withdrawal.
 Holders of depositary shares making these withdrawals will be entitled to receive whole shares of preferred stock, but holders of whole shares of preferred stock will not be entitled to deposit that preferred stock under the deposit agreement or to receive depositary receipts for that preferred stock after withdrawal.
-If the depositary shares surrendered by the holder in connection with withdrawal exceed the number of depositary shares that represent the number of whole shares of preferred stock depositary shares that not be entitled to be withdrawn, the preferred stock depositary shares that represent the number of whole shares of preferred stock depositary shares that not be entitled to be withdrawn, the preferred stock depositary shares that not be an exceed the number of depositary shares that not be an exceed the number of depositary shares that not be an exceed the number of depositary shares that not be number of whole shares of preferred stock depositary shares that not be number of whole shares of network depositary shares that network at the same time a new depositary receipt evidencing the excess number of depositary shares.
+If the depositary shares surrendered by the holder in connection with withdrawal exceed the number of depositary shares that represent the number of whole shares of preferred stock to be withdrawn, the preferred stock depositary will deliver to that holder at the same time a new depositary receipt evidencing the excess number of depositary shares.